-'''

-DATABASE stores_demo@nantes;

-CREATE SYNONYM customer FOR stores demo@avignon:customer;
+DATABASE stores_demo@nantes; CREATE SYNONYM customer FOR stores demo@avignon:customer;

-'''

 When the stored queries are executed in your database, the name customer refers to the actual table.
-When they are executed in the other database, the name is translated through the synonym into a reference to the table that exists on the database server avignon.
+When they are executed in the other database, the name is resolved through the synonym into a reference to the table that exists on the database server avignon.
+(In a database that is not ANSI-compliant, a synonym must be unique among the names of synonyms, tables, views, and sequence objects in the database.
+In an ANSI-compliant database, the owner.synonym combination must be unique within the namespace of objects that have been registered in the database with a tabid value.)